Home > Articles > Masking Information in Vtiger CRM

 Benefits of Masking Information

-Following are the benefits of masking information in Vtiger CRM:
+The following are the benefits of masking information in Vtiger CRM:

 • Enhanced Data Security: By masking sensitive information, such as personal identification numbers, credit card details, or social security numbers, you reduce the risk of unauthorized access or data breaches.